 If you need a web or application hosting configuration that gives you the most flexibility in terms of the server's hardware configuration and what you can do with the server, a dedicated server is the best choice for your needs.
-A dedicated hosting configuration will outperform cloud, virtual and shared hosting solutions.
+A dedicated server hosting configuration will outperform cloud, virtual, and shared hosting solutions.

 Linux is a free and open-source operating system.
 Windows, on the other hand, is commercial software.
 To use it, you must pay a license fee.
 Choose Linux if you want the cheapest dedicated server option.
-Although a Windows-based dedicated server costs more, some people choose Windows because they're familiar with the environment or prefer to use Windows software.
+Although Windows-based dedicated servers costs more, some people choose Windows because they're familiar with the environment or prefer to use Windows software.
 Hivelocity is able to provide most any version of Windows to its customers for a nominal monthly fee eliminating any need to purchase software from Microsoft outright.
-Both operating systems have their supporters and detractors so it is a matter of taste and skill sets that determines the right OS for you.
+Both operating systems have their supporters and detractors so it is a matter of taste and skill sets that determine the right OS for you.

 Metered vs. Unmetered Bandwidth

-With a less expensive dedicated hosting option, the hosting company may limit the amount of data that your server transfers each month.
+With a less expensive dedicated server hosting option, the hosting company may limit the amount of data that your server transfers each month.
 Our standard plans include 20TB (20,000 GB) of outbound monthly data transfer which is more than sufficient for most businesses.
-However, if you want a dedicated server with no data limit then you need unmetered ports.
+However, if you want dedicated servers with no data limit then you need unmetered ports.
 You'll pay a little more each month because higher network usage increases the data center's operating costs, but not having to worry about bandwidth overage charges may be worth the cost.
 For users that have heavy traffic site or applications, an unmetered bandwidth solution is a great way to achieve your needs without blowing the budget.
 We offer 1Gbps - 10Gbps unmetered ports with any of our dedicated servers.

 Solid-State Drive vs. Traditional Hard Drive

 The primary storage device in a dedicated server may be a solid-state drive (SSD) or a traditional spinning disk hard drive (HDD).
 Choosing a solid-state drive will increase the speed of your server's storage subsystem and improve performance for all of your users.
 Solid State Drives have no moving parts which also improves their reliability.
 Hivelocity achieved a failure rate of less than 1% on its SSDs last year.
-An SSD will likely increase your dedicated server price, though, because solid-state drives cost more than hard drives for an equivalent amount of storage.
+An SSD will likely increase your dedicated servers' price tag, though, because solid-state drives cost more than hard drives for an equivalent amount of storage.

 Server Grade Hardware vs. Consumer Grade Hardware

-It is important to know that a true server meant for enterprise use is made with enterprise grade components that will outperform and prove far more reliable than consumer grade components.
+It is important to know that a true server meant for enterprise use is made with enterprise-grade components that will outperform and prove far more reliable than consumer grade components.
 If you see a server with an Intel Xeon processor like an i5 or i7, those "servers" are made with the same type of hardware that goes in the laptops you find at Walmart.
 Consumer grade processors sit on consumer grade motherboards that plug into consumer grade power supplies, and chances are if your hosting provider is giving you "cheaper" consumer grade components they are also giving you a "cheaper" consumer hard drive.
 You may save yourself a few bucks but you will pay the price with lesser performance and considerably inferior reliability.
-True data center servers should have Xeon processors with SKUs that start with E3, E5 and E7.
-More recently AMD offers enterprise grade processors under the name EPYC.
+True data center servers should have Xeon processors with SKUs that start with E3, E5, and E7.
+More recently AMD offers enterprise-grade processors under the name EPYC.
 AMD Ryzen is a consumer grade CPU that is meant for your home computer, not to run your business.
 Lastly, if there is one thing to look out for when it comes to the type of hardware going into your server, it is absolutely critical that you are getting an Enterprise or Data Center Grade HDD or SSD.
 Without your data you have no business, so please make sure you do not pinch pennies on the quality of drive that stores your data.

-Managed Dedicated Server vs. Unmanaged Dedicated Server
+Managed Dedicated Servers vs. Unmanaged Dedicated Servers

 Managed dedicated server services include OS updates and patches, server security hardening and monitoring, proactive service monitoring and more.
 At Hivelocity, our managed server techs are on-site within feet of your server 24/7/365.